joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;
-;  Given the time elapsed between this writing and the introduct- ;  ion of the RDRAND instruction, its a good bet that it will be ;  available in most target environments, however it is a magic ;  black box that in my opinion is better left untouched.
-;  Instead, entropy an be collected in other ways.
-For future ;  reference, [17] is a good introduction to understanding and ;  calculating entropy.
+;  Given the time elapsed between this writing and the introduct- ;  ion of the RDRAND instruction, its a good bet that it will be ;  available in most target environments.
+Alternatively, entropy ;  can be collected in other ways.
+For future reference, [17] is ;  a good introduction to understanding and calculating entropy.
 ;
 ;  The last bit to do is to go about shuffling the list of regi- ;  sters.
 The initial list can be described as follows: